Music - Opera

 a style of opera or literature portraying realistic and gritty depictions of everyday life

-a female singer portraying a male character role in opera, typically dressed in male clothing
+a role where a female is portraying a male character in opera, typically dressed in male clothing

 the comfortable range of pitches within a piece of music or a vocal part where the performer's voice or instrument sounds natural and resonant